Great Cooking Tips for Diabetes-Friendly Meals

 He also uses many other low-glycemic ingredients like avocado, peppers, lime, onions, apple cider vinegar, almond oil, ginger, garlic, turmeric, etc.

-His goal is to show you that diabetes doesn’t have to deprive you of favorite foods, but to make you learn how to cook healthier with whole foods and raw ingredients.
+His goal is to show that the condition doesn’t have to deprive us of favorite foods, but to make us learn how to cook healthier with whole foods and raw ingredients.
 He uses a lot of spices and herbs that make meals full of flavor.

-Keep in mind to use ingredients that are low in sugar and sodium.
-So, instead of the typical French fries, prepare a much healthier version with sweet potatoes.
+We need to keep in mind to use ingredients that are low in sugar and sodium.
+So, instead of the typical French fries, to prepare a much healthier version with sweet potatoes.
 Here’s how to make them.

 Preheat the oven to 425.
 Cut the sweet potatoes into slices and place them on a baking pan and cooling rack, putting the rack over the pan.
 Put them in the oven and bake for half an hour.
 Now, it’s time to make the avocado sauce.

 Ingredients for the Avocado Sauce

 - ½ a lime

 - ½ a medium ginger root